ViniciusX22/curso-django/README.md

 # Simple MOOC
-Um projeto simples de uma plataforma de cursos online desenvolvido com Django
+A simple project of an online courses platform made with Django